simeoncloud/docs/how-to.md

 * Navigate to [**Sync**](https://app.simeoncloud.com/sync) > click on **Pending authentication** next to your newly installed tenant > copy the code > click **login** > authenticate with the account you want to run Simeon with > paste the code > repeat 3x

+    *   Please note you cannot authenticate with a guest user in the tenant.

 * After the fourth authentication, and **in progress** returns to **Idle**, the install and initial Sync are complete